CandyOre/CS110L/README.md

 ## Description

 Stanford CS110L is a course about Rust Language and Systems Programming.
+Rust is quite elegant, and covers a lot of concepts in Programming Language.
+I highly recommand this course.
 There is a list of "what I learned" for your reference.

 #### Rust Basics
 1. Memory Safety